Archived

 Early research funded by the charity helped to develop the first oral polio vaccine which eradicated new cases of polio in the UK, protecting children from a greatly feared disease.

-It’s a moment to look at our present work too: over 60 top quality projects aiming to help children living with disability or a devastating rare condition, and the thousands of babies vulnerable to serious illness or born too soon each year.
+It’s a moment to look at our present work too: research projects aiming to help children living with disability or a devastating rare condition, and the thousands of babies vulnerable to serious illness or born too soon each year.

 In terms of a lasting legacy, our founder’s aims unquestionably live on.
 None of this would be possible without the dedication and talent of the researchers we fund, and our tireless and loyal supporters.
 Thank you to everyone who’s on the journey with us.